 The 10 Steps to Cyber Security shows larger businesses and organisations how to put a comprehensive cyber security risk management plan in place.
-This guidance is recommended by Government for all large organisations operating online.
+This guidance is recommended by Government for all larger organisations operating online.

 Get specialised cyber security guidance

-The new National Cyber Security Centre offers a wide range of useful guides on all areas of cyber security including password guidance, Bring Your Own Device (BYOD) and network encryption, as well as advice on how to deal with issues such as phishing, social engineering, patch management, denial of service (DoS) attacks and cloud computing security.
+The National Cyber Security Centre offers a wide range of useful guides on all areas of cyber security including password guidance, Bring Your Own Device (BYOD) and network encryption, as well as advice on how to deal with issues such as phishing, social engineering, patch management, denial of service (DoS) attacks and cloud computing security.